 SECURE ONLINE PURCHASEUse Apple Pay, Google Pay, or your Credit Card securly handled by Stripe, a leader in online payment services.

-Sellers save money with our Flat Fee MLS Listing by paying only the buyers agent commission, typically 2% to 3%.
+SAVE THE COMMISSIONSellers save money with our Flat Fee MLS Listing by only paying the buyers agent side of the commission.

-Advertise your home for sale or rent on the most popular websites like Zillow, Trulia, Realtor.com, and more!
+PRO LEVEL MARKETINGAdvertise your property for sale on all of the most popular realty sites like Zillow, Trulia, Realtor, and more!

 Our Flat Fee MLS Listing offers home sellers or For Sale By Owners a simple and effective way to List on the MLS without the expensive Realtor commission.
 Your property will be listed on your local MLS, Zillow, Trulia, Realtor.com and many other popular real estate websites for the best possible marketing exposure!